GraemeMalcolm/AI-102/instructions/08-translate-speech.md

     python translator.py
     ```

 3. When prompted, enter a valid language code (*fr*, *es*, or *hi*), and then speak clearly into the microphone and say a phrase you might use when traveling abroad.
 The program should transcribe your spoken input and respond with a spoken translation.
 Repeat this process, trying each language supported by the application.
-When you're finished, enter anything other than the three valid language codes to end the program.
+When you're finished, press ENTER to end the program.

     > **Note** *In this example, you've used a **SpeechTranslationConfig** to translate speech to text, and then used a **SpeechConfig** to synthesize the translation as speech.
 You can in fact use the **SpeechTranslationConfig** to synthesize the translation directly, but this only works when translating to a single language, and results in an audio stream that is typically saved as a file rather than sent directly to a speaker.*